 Dr. Vicens’ publications include an award-winning article on Christian-Muslim relations titled “Swearing by God: Muslim Oath-Taking in Late Medieval and Early Modern Christian Iberia” (Medieval Encounters 20, no. 2 (2014): 117–51).
 This article won the 2015 Best First Article Prize of the Association for Spanish and Portuguese Historical Studies (ASPHS) and the 2015 Philip Gleason Prize from the Notre Dame History Department.
 An earlier version also won the 2014 Vincent DeSantis Prize from the Notre Dame Department of History.
 See readers’ comments here.

 Dr. Vicens is a native of Catalonia in Spain where she received two undergraduate degrees from the Universitat Autònoma de Barcelona.
-In the US, she has earned two Masters’ degrees, one in Islamic Studies from UCLA (2008) and another in History from Notre Dame (2012).
+In the United States, she has earned two Masters’ degrees, one in Islamic Studies from UCLA (2008) and another in History from Notre Dame (2012).
+She earned her doctorate at the University of Notre Dame in 2016.
 She is a native speaker of Spanish and Catalan and has advanced reading skills in Latin, French, Portuguese, and Arabic.

-Dr. Vicens can be reached by email at «vicensb at denison dot edu» or by mail at
+Dr. Vicens can be reached by email at «bxvicenssaiz at salisbury dot edu» or by mail at

 Detail of folio 3r of the manuscript of the Vidal Mayor (Los Angeles, The J. Paul Getty Museum, Ludwig XIV 6).